zhiganov/zhiganov/README.md

 ### Hey, I'm Artem 👋

-Co-founder of [Harmonica](https://harmonica.chat) — AI-powered platform for async multiplayer sensemaking.
+Citizen of Earth.
+Co-founder of [Harmonica](https://harmonica.chat) Member of Metagov.
+Fellow of Newspeak House.

 #### What I'm building